 During the morning, children participate in learning experiences through planned and spontaneous play.
-The children experience sessions in PE, ballet, music, drama, art, languages, library (including Rhyme-Time and Book Bugs), outdoor learning and woodwork.
+The children experience sessions in PE, ballet, music, drama, art, library (including stories, instruments and songs), outdoor learning and woodwork.

-Afternoons include trips to the beach in coastal learning, where children explore and learn about the environment.
-We visit Murrayfield House Nursing Home, where children play games and hear stories with the elderly residents.
+Afternoons include trips to the beach for coastal learning, where children explore and learn about the environment.
+We visit Murrayfield House Care Home, where children play games and hear stories with the elderly residents.
 There is a nursery art club where the children explore all types of imaginative creativity and free expression whilst developing their fine motor skills, a yoga club, and themed science activities.

 St George’s Preschool year continues to provide the building blocks for a lifetime of learning by laying a solid foundation in pre-literacy and pre-numeracy skills.
 We are fortunate to have two qualified primary school teachers working in the Nursery supported by a team of experienced Early Year Practitioners.